What is intimate partner violence?

 Teen dating violence (TDV) is a type of intimate partner violence.
 It occurs between two people in a close relationship.

-Dating violence can take place in person or electronically, such as repeated texting or posting sexual pictures of a partner online without consent.
+Dating violence can take place in person of electronically, such as repeated texting or posting sexual pictures of a partner online without consent.
 Unhealthy relationships can start early and last a lifetime.
 Teens often think some behaviors, like teasing and name-calling, are a "normal" part of a relationship- but these behaviors can become abusive and develop into serious forms of violence.
 However, many teens do not report unhealthy behaviors because they are afraid to tell family and friends.